Home Stays How to Book a Luxury Villa

 Noise restrictions and events policy

 Many villa rental agreements prohibit events, parties, or amplified music — particularly in residential rural areas.
 Violation can result in eviction without refund.
 If your group plans to celebrate something during the stay, confirm in writing before booking whether this is permitted and what the specific restrictions are.
-Do not assume a private villa means anything goes — neighbours, local ordinances, and the owner's relationship with both are real constraints.
+Do not assume a private villa means anything goes.

 How the Booking Process Works